TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 Example:
 ~~~~~~~~~
-Please have a look at the General Information section.
+Please have a look at the General Information section for an example.

 RegionQuery
 -----------
 Given a genomic region, this query returns all overlapping REMs.
 The genomic region must be given as chr:start-end, where start is smaller or equal than end (e.g. chr16:75423948-75424405).
-The output is in the same format as for the GeneQuery.
+The output has the same format as for the GeneQuery.

 Example:
 ~~~~~~~~~

 ::
         www.epiregio.de/REST_API/RegionQuery/chr16:75423948-75424405/